Another Time, Another Place (Space: 1999)

-"Another Time, Another Place" is the sixteenth episode of the first series of Space: 1999.
+"Another Time, Another Place" is the 21st episode of the first series of Space: 1999.
 The screenplay was written by Johnny Byrne; the director was David Tomblin.
 The final shooting script is dated 20 January 1974, with blue-page amendments dated 25 January and 1 April 1974.
 Live-action filming took place Tuesday 2 April 1974 through Friday 19 April 1974.
 Two days of second-unit filming took place Tuesday 23 April 1974 and Thursday 25 April 1974 during the production of "Missing Link".

+The episode first aired in the United States on 23 September 1975.
+In the UK, it was first broadcast on 18 December 1975.

 Plot

 The Moon is pulled into a spacetime anomaly which duplicates it, as well as Moonbase Alpha and its crew.
 After the Moon re-enters normal space, its duplicate speeds away and the Alphans' doubles vanish.
 It is discovered that the Moon is in a new region of space and approaching a planetary system.

 Regina Kesslann emerges from the ordeal no longer recognising her life on Alpha.
 Although she has never been married, she claims that her "husband" – Alan Carter – is dead, as is Commander Koenig.
 Believing that the Moon has travelled faster than light, Professor Bergman ponders whether time could be affecting Kesslann's mind: she may be experiencing a past or future life.

 Scans reveal that the planetary system is Earth's own Solar System and the Moon is re-entering Earth orbit.
 As the Alphans prepare to evacuate, believing that they are home, Kesslann has a vision of herself with an older and sadder face, which then turns into a skull.
 Her head wracked by pain, she dies in Carter's arms.
 Dr Russell's autopsy finds that Kesslann's brain was duplicated inside her head, causing fatal intracranial pressure.

 Bergman discovers that a shift in Earth's tilt has caused global environmental collapse.
 The only remaining habitable area is Santa Maria, California.
 The duplicated Moon reappears, emitting Alpha's signal.
 Flying there an Eagle, Koenig and Carter discover a duplicated Alpha devoid of crew and equipment.
 Investigating a crashed Eagle, they find two dead astronauts – themselves.